SeanLehey/Tracking-Satellites-and-Processing-Real-Time-Telemetry-Transmissions/README.md

 Ideally, passes should be captured outside in wide-open areas as high as possible.
 Signal absorption, reflection, and interference can be mitigated by avoiding trees, buildings, and strong RF devices near your capture area.

-Below is a video capture of the GQRX waterfall when tuned to NOAA 19's downlink frequency of approximately 137.100MHz:
+Below is a video capture of the GQRX waterfall when tuned to NOAA 19's downlink frequency of approximately 137.100MHz (be sure to enable audio!):

 https://github.com/user-attachments/assets/d6edcdc3-7e05-4eec-9e44-b56e50f7b4f2